 - Tripp Lite console servers have one or more USB ports.
-B098 models have USB 3.0 ports.
-On other models these ports are mostly USB 2.0. - · Console servers ship with internal USB flash memory ranging from 2 GB to 16 GB, which can be used for extended log file storage. - External USB devices (including USB hubs) can be plugged into any Console Server USB port.
+External USB devices can be plugged into these USB ports. - Note: Console servers ship with internal USB flash memory ranging from 2 GB to 16 GB, which can be used for extended log le storage. - External USB devices (including USB hubs) can be plugged into any Console Server USB port.